Guide to the Gap Year

 - What does the program do for students? – Beyond the basic itinerary, what does the program do to ensure student growth and learning?
 Is there structure and/or curriculum that challenges and supports student learning

 - Who designs and runs the program? – Considering education and previous experience, are they well prepared to deliver the education and mentoring your student needs?
 Be sure to look at the qualifications of those actually working with students each day, not just the administrative staff.

 Next, make a phone call.
-Speaking with the marketing staff is a good place to start, but don’t hesitate to ask to speak with a Program Director.
+Speaking with the admissions team is a good place to start, but don’t hesitate to ask to also speak with a Program Director or student alum.
 Here are a few key questions:

 - What do you do to prepare for safety emergencies in the field? – Listen carefully for a clear description of how their staff prevents emergencies, prepares for any eventuality, and uses all resources available.
 No program can or should guarantee absolute safety.

 - What was your worst health emergency and how did you handle it? – Every program faces health emergencies at some point.
 Listen for evidence that their emergency plan worked and that the organization learned how to better prevent and deal with such emergencies from the situation.